GianluDeveloper/JavaSpiral/README.md

 What's the visual representation of a matrix spiral?

-The textual is something like that
+The textual one is something like that:

 ```
 1	2	3	4	5	6	7	8	9	10